Our pastoral care is highly praised!

 There are many pressures on young people in modern society and the Pastoral Team meet once a week to discuss current pupil issues in addition to the many informal discussions and interventions taking place every day to help pupils to feel supported, valued and, crucially, happy.

-Central to our ethos is allowing each individual to be the best that they can be.
-We encourage pupils, staff and parents to work together to take the lids off pupils’ potential and help them to grow.
-Our pupils do go to the very best universities but they also have valuable knowledge of the real world.
-They achieve more than academic success and leave the school as well-rounded, caring individuals ready to make a positive contribution to the world.
+Central to our ethos is helping each child to be the best that they can be.
+We encourage pupils, staff and parents to work together to uncover pupils’ potential and help them to grow.
+Our pupils achieve more than academic success and leave the school as well-rounded, caring individuals ready to make a positive contribution to the world.